getindata/dbt-airflow-factory/docs/configuration.rst

      -
      - False
      - When True it creates sensors for all sources that have dag name in metadata.
 The sources wait for selected Dags to finish.
+   * - save_points
+     - list of string
+     -
+     - empty list
+     - List of schemas between which the gateway should be created.

 dbt.yml file
 ~~~~~~~~~~~~~~~~~~~~~~~